brntbeer/talks/github-universe-2015/github-universe-2015.md

 - If we create a webhook for our repository, we could have it send data every time someone comments.
 If someone comments with `:+1:`, then we may want to count that as them saying they've reviewed the work.
 This will also have to take into effect a cultural change of people still needing to comment.
 - That webhook could go to a server we consider CI, and if there still hasn't been any `:+1:`s on the thread, the tests fail.
 - You could also build this to check for a given person to comment, so not everyone could.
+- Weellll...
+If you don't want to spend time building it yourself, and you want some more structure around the review (mark comments as needing to be resolved, external tool for :+1: because your managers only want view that site, etc) you can use [ReviewNinja](https://review.ninja).
+This is open source, so you can work on it yourself and help add to it if there's something missing, but this is just another example of GitHub's integration power.
+ReviewNinja can be deployed to Heroku, or you can set it up on AWS if you're so inclined.
+Or just GitHub.com
+- **Show ReviewNinja required status**

 ### Summary
 - Code review comes in many flavors